Please Visit Our

 Transfers & Tuition Waivers

 Waivers: The Online Master's Program and the Graduate Certificate in Online Learning are Outreach programs which are self-sustaining.
 Tuition waivers are not accepted for courses applied to these programs.
-ETEC students using faculty-staff waivers in campus-based ETEC programs are guaranteed a space in required core courses.
+LTEC students using faculty-staff waivers in campus-based LTEC programs are guaranteed a space in required core courses.

 These web pages are for informational purposes only.
 Official program descriptions are found in the UHM Catalog.
-For more information about the ETEC doctoral program, contact the ETEC department office.
+For more information about the ETEC doctoral program, contact the LTEC department office.